MarcoAZ/First-Edition/README.md

   - Give directions and more info

 ##To Do
-- Provide loading feedback more async calls
+- Provide loading feedback for async calls
 - Make mobile friendly